plmilord/Hass.io-custom-component-ikamand/README.md

 ## Task List

+- [ ] Bring the ability to configure this custom component via the entries in configuration.yaml
 - [x] Make the sensors work properly
-- [ ] Bring the ability to configure this custom component via the entries in configuration.yaml
+- [x] Support Celsius to Fahrenheit
 - [x] Integrate the main ```ikamand``` program to improve connectivity, better error handling and eliminate dependency

 ## Inspiration / Credits